qdread/glmm-workshop-dec2022/syllabus.md

 At the end of the workshop, students will be able to . . .

--	Conceptually understand all components of a generalized linear mixed model (GLMM), including:
+-	Conceptually understand all components of a linear mixed model (LMM), including:
-  +	Link function
   +	Fixed effects
   +	Random intercepts and random slopes
   +	Estimated marginal means
-  +	Confidence/credible intervals and prediction intervals
+  +	Confidence intervals and prediction intervals
--	Interpret the output of a GLMM
+-	Interpret the output of a LMM
--	Conceptually understand at least the basics of Bayesian inference

 ## Practical learning objectives

 At the end of the workshop, students will be able to . . .

-- Set up a reproducible R stats/data science workflow using RStudio projects and RMarkdown notebooks
+- Set up an R stats pipeline using RStudio projects and RMarkdown notebooks (a pipeline that takes you from the raw data to a document presenting analysis results)
-- Use an R modeling package of their choice to fit GLMM models
+- Use the R modeling package **lme4** to fit GLMM models
-  +	Frequentist/classical statistics: **lme4**
-  +	Bayesian statistics: **brms**
 -	Generate predictions from a fitted model, including estimated marginal means
 -	Test specific hypotheses with contrasts
 -	Make a nice-looking report with results in graphical, table, and text format